 Clean all dust, grit, and concrete pieces off the surface you are repairing.
 Then cover the surface with an acid rinse.

 Also, note you should never add water to an acid; always add acid to water.
 If you reverse this process, you could burn your skin via an explosive reaction.

-Step 4 – Fill Cracks and Depressions
+4. Fill Cracks and Depressions

-Fill the crack with caulk, leaving a space of ¼ inch between the caulk and the top of the crack.
+Fill the cracks with caulk, leaving a space of ¼ inch between the caulk and the top of the crack.
 This will allow you to later apply plaster without creating uneven places on the surface.

-Step 5 – Apply a Fill Mixture
+5. Apply a Fill Mixture

 With your trowel, force the mixture into all divots, holes, and corners, being careful to force out any air bubbles.
 Use your trowel to smooth the mixture over the surface until the surface is level and smooth.

-Step 6 – Texture the Surface
+6. Texture the Surface

 If the old surface has a texture that is rougher than your newly patched area, you will want to match the textures while your newly patched spot is still wet.
 You can do this by texturing the area with a damp sponge.